-- 50. The SEC has long believed that this focus on the historical costs of finding and developing oil and gas reserves fails to reflect the future economic benefits of producing and selling oil and gas reserves or provide sufficient information critical to investors in estimating an oil and gas company's future cash flows.
+- 62. The SEC has long believed that this focus on the historical costs of finding and developing oil and gas reserves fails to reflect the future economic benefits of producing and selling oil and gas reserves or provide sufficient information critical to investors in estimating an oil and gas company's future cash flows.
 To remedy this shortcoming, the SEC and FASB require all public companies engaged in significant oil and gas activities to supplement their public financial statements with additional reserve disclosures required by the FASB Financial Accounting Standards Codification Topic 932, Extractive Activities Oil and Gas ("ASC 932").
-ASC 932 requires supplemental reporting of information about oil and gas reserves, including the following: (a) proved oil and gas reserve quantities; (b) capitalized costs relating to oil and gas producing activities; (c) costs incurred for property acquisition, exploration and development activities; (d) results of operations for oil and gas producing activities; and (e) a standardized measure of discounted future net cash flows relating to proved oil gas reserve quantities. - 51.
-Most importantly, because proved reserves are a critical measure of the potential future profitability of an upstream oil and gas company or business segment, the SEC's Regulation S-X Rule 4-10 defines the strict criteria under which reserves can be considered "proved," and includes the crucial hurdle that such reserves must be "economically" produced at a profit in the economic environment existing when the public financial statements are filed, as further detailed herein.
-See §V.B.1.c., infra.
+ASC 932 requires supplemental reporting of information about oil and gas reserves, including the following: (a) proved oil and gas reserve quantities; (b) capitalized costs relating to oil and gas producing activities; (c) costs incurred for property acquisition, exploration and development activities; (d) results of operations for oil and gas producing activities; and (e) a standardized measure of discounted future net cash flows relating to proved oil gas reserve quantities. - 63.
+Most importantly, because proved reserves are a critical measure of the potential future profitability of an upstream oil and gas company or business segment, the SEC's Regulation S-X Rule 4-10 defines the strict criteria under which reserves can be considered

-11 M. Kaiser & Y. Yu, Part II: Oil and gas company valuation, reserves, and production, Oil & Gas Fin.
+4 M. Kaiser & Y. Yu, Part II: Oil and gas company valuation, reserves, and production, Oil & Gas Fin.
 J., Mar.
 1, 2012.

-12 J. Carroll, Exxon Fails to Replace Production for First Time in 22 Years, Bloomberg, Feb.
+5 J. Carroll, Exxon Fails to Replace Production for First Time in 22 Years, Bloomberg, Feb.
 19, 2016.